alextim/vite-plugin-simple-json-server/packages/vite-plugin-simple-json-server/README.md

 | :--------: | :------: | :-----------: |
 |  `Number`  |    No    |    10         |

-Number of items to return.
+Number of items to return while paging.

 Usage: